Channings Wood Prison governor moved

 Officials said the move was not connected to a vote of no confidence passed against the governor and his deputy by the Prison Officers' Association (POA).

-The POA said it had concerns about staffing levels and assaults at the jail.'So dangerous'
+The POA said it had concerns about staffing levels and assaults at the jail.

 The category C prison, near Newton Abbot, holds about 730 inmates.